VIXX’s Leo announces first music release in two years

 ‘I’m Still Here’ will also be Leo’s first release in over two years, after his second EP ‘Muse’ dropped in June 2019, just months before the idol had started his mandatory military service.
 The singer had made his debut as a soloist in 2018 with his EP titled ‘Canvas’, featuring its title track ‘Touch & Sketch’.

-In 2020, Jellyfish Entertainment announced that VIXX’s Hongbin had left the group, making it a five-member act thereafter.
+In 2020, Jellyfish Entertainment announced that VIXX’s Hongbin had left the group, making the boyband a five-member act thereafter.
 Soon after, leader N announced that he had chosen not to renew his contract with the agency, later signing with 51k.
-In similar fashion with rapper Ravi, who has since launched two music labels – THE L1VE and GROOVL1N, he remains a member of the boyband.
+Fellow member and rapper Ravi also did not renew his contract and has since launched two music labels: THE L1VE and GROOVL1N.
+However, they both still remain as members of the boyband.

 In other K-pop news, former iKON member B.I has announced his upcoming “half album” titled ‘Cosmos’.
 “This is the story about the times when unadulterated love filled the universe,” reads the description of the singer’s teaser clip for the release.
 The forthcoming record is due out on November 11 at 6pm KST.